corey-mitchell/review-feedback/README.md

 ### Some assumptions made
 * I am assuming that the admin will want to assign multiple employees to review one person.
 Therefore, the admin can assign multiple people to review a certain employee then, the admin can see everyone's feedback.

-* The admin may want delete reviews so I am adding that feature as well
+* The admin may want delete reviews so I am adding that feature as well.

+* The Employees may not want to keep seeing reviews that they have submitted feedback on.
+So, if time allows, then I would like to delete the reviews from the employee's view once they have submitted feedback.

 ## Demo